jonaharagon/cocdevteam-info/index.md

 <center><a href="https://cocdevteam.info/downloads/DEDServer-0.3.4.2.zip" class="btn btn-primary">Download DED 0.6.0.1</a></center>

 ## Welcome
-This is an unofficial documentation website much like `ultrapowa.info` that provides guides, tutorials, downloads, and more for DED Server and other [CoC Dev Team](http://www.cocdevteam.com/) projects.
+This is an unofficial documentation website that provides guides, tutorials, downloads, and more for DED Server and other [CoC Dev Team](http://www.cocdevteam.com/) projects.
 We are not affiliated with Supercell in any way.
 Below you will be able to find more information and free direct downloads to related projects.

 ## Downloads